derekgreene/dynamic-nmf/README.md

 Standard topic modeling approaches assume the order of documents does not matter, making them unsuitable for time-stamped corpora.
 In contrast, *dynamic topic modeling* approaches track how language changes and topics evolve over time.
 We have developed a two-level approach for dynamic topic modeling via Non-negative Matrix Factorization (NMF), which links together topics identified in snapshots of text sources appearing over time.

-Details of this approach are described in the following paper ([Link](http://arxiv.org/abs/1505.07302)):
+Details of this approach are described in the following paper ([Link](http://arxiv.org/abs/1607.03055)):

-	Unveiling the Political Agenda of the European Parliament Plenary: A Topical Analysis
-	D. Greene, J. P. Cross, 2015.
+	Exploring the Political Agenda of the European Parliament Using a Dynamic Topic Modeling Approach Derek Greene, James P. Cross, 2016.

 This repository contains a Python reference implementation of the above approach.